scperkins/EJEHardenberg.github.io/public/tech-blog/string-interpolation-vs-addition-performance.md

         if (x != NULL) continue;
         break;

 Surprised that it's shorter than the add function?
 Don't be!
+The code is a deceptive beast!
 In our case, the `PyString_CheckExact` returns true (this is the same type of check as the Integer type check as before) and we run the `PyString_Format` function on our two variables.
 This function is nearly